venenux/simpleticket/include/plugins/tinymce/README.md

-# OSTicket-plugin-TinyMCE
+# osTicket plugin: TinyMCE

-Allows you to replace the built in editor with TinyMCE Below you can see the difference between redactor and tinymce visually Redactor
+simpleticket/osticket 1.9 seires plugin that allows to replace the built in editor with TinyMCE better complete editor

+Below you can see the difference between redactor and tinymce visually

+## Installation:

+Please see the file [INSTALL.md](INSTALL.md) with the proper instructions, some files need to tune for work.

+## How it looks:

+Redactor
 ![Redactor](https://user-images.githubusercontent.com/22049466/30656151-5fd24ba4-9e33-11e7-8d0f-4f29cc7c3d25.png)